Pfern/OSODOS/README.md

 # ReproData
-Reproducibility and Responsibility withe Data in Research - Training Course
+Reproducibility and Responsibility with Data in Research - Training Course